markrickert/cryptohopper-dashboard-watchlist/README.md

 The Cryptohopper service is amazing!
 It has almost become an obsession of mine to watch the bot buy and sell all day long.
 Being a lifelong tweaker and optimizer, natually, I wanted to enhance the site with a few customizations that tailored my experience.

-I created a few of these scripts for personal use, and after sharing a few screenshots online I started getting requests for how others could do the same thing, leading me to make this project.
+I created some of these scripts for personal use, and after sharing a few screenshots online I started getting requests for how others could do the same thing, leading me to make this project.

 Since then multiple community members have contributed tweaks, fixes, testing efforts, and even entirely new scripts!
 I hope this repo can become a trusted community resource for those wishing to fine-tune their user experience in different ways.